survivejs/webpack-book/manuscript/03_introduction.md

 T> If you are unsure of a term and its meaning, see the *Glossary* at the end of the book.

-## Who Is This Book For
+## Who Is This Book For?

 You should have basic knowledge of JavaScript, Node, and npm.
-If you know something about webpack, that’s great.
+If you know something about Webpack, that’s great.
 By reading this book, you deepen your understanding of these tools.

-If you happen to know webpack well, there is still something in the book for you.
+If you happen to know Webpack well, there is still something in the book for you.
 Skim through it and see if you can pick up techniques.
 Read especially the summaries at the end of the chapters and the conclusion chapter.

 If you find yourself struggling, consider seeking help from the community around the book.
 Any comments you have go towards improving the content.

-## How to Approach the Book
+## How To Approach the Book

 If you don’t know much about the topic, consider going carefully through the early parts.
 You can scan the rest to pick the bits you find worthwhile.
 If you know webpack already, skim and choose the techniques you find valuable.